peteole/blog/openfoam_gmsh_2d_aerofoil/index.md

 `Extrude {0, 0, meshThickness} {Surface{1};Layers{1};Recombine;};`.
 `Surface{1};` tells `gmsh` we want to extrude the surface with the index one we just created.
 The `Layers{1}` command tells Gmsh to only generate one mesh layer.
-The `Recombine` command does something I do not understand but is recommended in other tutorials.
+The `Recombine` command instructs `gmsh` to merge neighboring cells together after the extrusion so that the result is a prism instead of a set of tetrahedra.

 Finally, we need to assign names to surfaces in order to be able to later set boundary conditions in OpenFoam.
 The keyword `Physical` means